 Throughout the years, Clayoquot Sound has been home to innovative research, monitoring, education and training initiatives funded by a variety of groups, from local government agencies to international students.
-At the CBT, we support research of all kinds, as we believe that a better, more sustainable way of do things requires knowing how our ecosystems work now.
+At the CBT, we support research of all kinds, as we believe that a better, more sustainable way of doing things requires knowing how our ecosystems work now.

 In April 2015, Quest University students participated in a week-long west coast Political Ecology field course, coordinated by Quest professor Dr John P. Reid-Hresko.
 Several local community members shared their knowledge and perspectives with the visiting students who were exploring the multiple meanings and motivations for conservation in the Clayoquot Sound Biosphere.
 The results or their inquiry were documented as digital stories that can be viewed here.

 SFU and BOKU Universities

 In the week of April 19-24, 2015, more than 20 graduate students from BOKU University of Life Sciences, Vienna, Austria and Simon Fraser University (SFU) in Burnaby, BC., visited the Clayoquot Sound UNESCO Biosphere Region for a unique kind of research workshop.
 Instead of joining one of the many opportunities for outdoor education, such as whale or bear watching, they worked in groups to contribute to the planning of the Biosphere Region and to create new ideas for sustainable management.